oddbird/sliiides/content/css-next/aea.md

     And that brings us to the real reason we're here.
     Container Queries.

-- pen: Media vs Container
+- pen: media-v-container
-  id: xxqYjeL
+  print: media-v-container-break
   script: |
     - Media queries let us respond to viewport
     - Same element in multiple containers,